alexromanov/alexromanov.github.io/_posts/2016-07-28-cucumber-transformer.md

 **Target audience:** QA Automation engineers / developers

 DISCLAIMER: It is assumed that reader has some experience with Behavior Driven Development approach and a Cucumber test tool.
-For full please refer to official [Cucumber website][cucumber-site].
+For full information please refer to official [Cucumber website][cucumber-site].

 ### A little bit of theory